petroslamb/nlp-notebooks/README.md

 All this local stuff has now moved in the digital realm, with COVID-19.
 So I tried to keep up by attending the NLP track for [online ICLR 2020](https://iclr.cc/virtual/index.html), and it was well worth it!

 Here, I placed a couple of notebooks on problems I liked.
-Twitter sentiment analysis and more notably Alsheimer's text classification.
+Twitter sentiment analysis and more notably Alzheimer's text classification.

 ## Twitter Sentiment Analysis